Email Marketing Glossary

 Email Marketing Terms & Definitions

-Blacklist — A list of that are considered spammers or spamming sites.
+Blacklist — A database of email senders that are considered ‘spammers’.

 Bounce Rate — The rate at which your emails are not delivered and are defined by two types of bounces, hard and soft.
 An acceptable bounce rate is less than 5%.

-Bulk Mail — A large scale email marketing sends in which the same content goes to a large group of people.
+Bulk Mail — Large scale email marketing sends in which the same content goes to a large group of people.

 CAN-SPAM — Short for ‘Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003,’ it’s a law that outlines rules for commercial email, provides email recipients with the right to make you stop emailing them, and lays out consequences for violations of the Act.